XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ## Suggested Business Practices ##

-The value of a gateway's issuances in the Ripple Consensus Ledger comes directly from the trust that customers can redeem them with the gateway when needed.
+The value of a gateway's issuances in the XRP Ledger comes directly from the trust that customers can redeem them with the gateway when needed.
 We recommend the following precautions to reduce the risk of business interruptions:

 * Use separate [Issuing and Operational Addresses](concept-issuing-and-operational-addresses.html) to limit your risk profile on the network.
 * Comply with anti-money-laundering regulations for your jurisdiction, such as the [Bank Secrecy Act](http://en.wikipedia.org/wiki/Bank_Secrecy_Act).
 This usually includes requirements to collect ["Know-Your-Customer" (KYC) information](http://en.wikipedia.org/wiki/Know_your_customer).